 We might need to use your personal data so we can provide our services, check what we are doing is working well, help us find new ways to provide our services well, prevent and spot crime and make sure we are following the law.

+We help the public in lots of ways.
+These ways are called our 'public services'.
 Our public services include community safety, licensing, housing, planning, building control, street scene, parking, active communities, revenue and benefits, elections and democratic services.
 We also provide a business, enterprise and tourism service.

-The council's public services also include the functions of corporate communications, legal services, finance, information governance, human resources, policy, consultation and performance, premises and safety, ICT and estates.
+Our public services also include the functions of corporate communications, legal services, finance, information governance, human resources, policy, consultation and performance, premises and safety, ICT and estates.